sematext/docs/docs/monitoring/index.md

 title: Sematext Monitoring
-description: Sematext Monitoring covers server, database, container, and application monitoring with alerts and events.
+description: Sematext Monitoring covers server, kubernetes, database, container, and application monitoring with alerts and events.
 It's available as a SaaS or on-premise.
 Out-of-the-box integrations let you view and report data from various services and give you real-time insight of your entire DevOps ecosystem

 Sematext **Application** and [**Infrastructure Monitoring**](../monitoring/infrastructure), with over [100 integrations](https://sematext.com/integrations/), allows you to collect an extensive set of **events** and thousands of metrics across your entire stack.

-Get started in minutes with **out-of-the-box dashboards**, [**alerts**](https://sematext.com/alerts/) and [**anomaly detection**](https://sematext.com/alerts/) rules, and ability to **analyze metrics** by a number of context-aware filters.
+Get started in minutes with **out-of-the-box dashboards** that include prebuilt charts and other numeric components for the most notable metrics.
+Get notified with automatic [**alerts**](https://sematext.com/alerts/) powered by [**anomaly detection**](https://sematext.com/alerts/) rules, and ability to **analyze metrics** by a number of context-aware filters.

-The integrations cover several key features.
-You have [**Server Monitoring**](../monitoring/#setting-up-monitoring-agents) giving you complete insight about the utilization of your servers and cloud instances. [**Monitor Containers**](../monitoring/containers) with [**Sematext Agent**](../agents/sematext-agent/), which is deployed seamlessly with Docker or Kubernetes.
+## Application Monitoring
+No matter how complex your infrastructure is, you can benefit from our service autodiscovery functionality and get all the important metrics from your applications easily and quickly.
+Simply choose one of our monitoring integrations and monitor performance and health metrics for all your applications.
+We provide dedicated dashboards and reports for each application to extract the most value from the metrics we track.
+Useful tips are presented alongside the charts and other report components.
+Of course, if you prefer to be notified of important events, we have you covered with our automatic alert rules.
+Read more in the [Application Monitoring Overview](https://sematext.com/docs/monitoring/service-monitoring/).

+## Infrastructure Monitoring
+Monitor your core infrastructure in minutes, simply install [Sematext Agent](../agents/sematext-agent).
+Get performance and health metrics from a single (Infra) Monitoring App.
+Keep an eye on everything, from servers and Kubernetes clusters to cloud instances, containers, processes, inventory, events, and beyond.
+Read more in the [Infrastructure Monitoring Overview](https://sematext.com/docs/monitoring/infrastructure/).

 Sematext Monitoring goes beyond just collecting metrics.

 Use [**Database Monitoring**](https://sematext.com/database-monitoring/) to get a complete overview of your database health whether you are running it on your own infrastructure or using AWS RDS.

 [**Transaction Tracing**](https://sematext.com/tracing/) will show slow database operations, full SQL statements, end-to-end HTTP transaction context, top 10 operations by throughput, latency, or time consumed, filter database operations, and much more...

-[**Inventory Monitoring**](./inventory) will track all your infrastructure configurations, collect data about machines and group it into sets for easy access and identification.

 You can create [**custom dashboards**](../dashboards/) with real-time data that helps you understand important trends, summarize top values and view the frequency of conditions.